Taye Taiwo: 2005–06 season

 Ahead of the 2005–06 season, Taiwo was linked a move to Eredivisie side PSV Eindhoven, with a player exchange involving Lee Young-pyo moving to the opposite direction, but Marseille's president Pape Diouf dismissed the move from happening.
 The transfer speculation ended when he signed a contract extension with the club, keeping him until 2009.
 Taiwo started the season well when he established himself in the first team, playing in the left–back position.
-Taiwo then scored his first goal of the season, in a 3–2 win against BSC Young Boys in the first leg of the UEFA Intertoto Cup's Third Round.
+Taiwo then scored his first goal of the season, in a 3–2 win against BSC Young Boys in the first leg of the UEFA Intertoto Cup's third round.
 In the return leg, he set up the winning goal for Samir Nasri, in a 2–1 win to send the club progress to the next round.
 Taiwo later helped Marseille win the Intertoto Cup after beating Lazio and Deportivo de La Coruña.
-It wasn't until on 14 August 2005 when he scored his second goal for the club, in a 1–1 draw against Lyon.
+On 14 August 2005 he scored his second goal for the club, in a 1–1 draw against Lyon.
 Taiwo played in both legs of the UEFA Cup first round against Germinal Beerschot and helped Marseille win 4–1 in the penalty shootout after playing in a 0–0 draw throughout the combined minutes of 210 minutes, in which he successfully converted in the shootout.
 After serving a one match suspension, Taiwo scored on his return to the starting line–up, in a 1–0 win against Heerenveen on 24 November 2005 to help Marseille qualify for the UEFA Cup knockout stage.
 After missing the whole January due to his international commitment, he returned to the starting line–up against Toulouse on 12 February 2006 and helped the club keep a clean sheet, in a 1–0 win.
 Following his return, Taiwo continued to regain his first team place, playing in the left–back position.
 After serving a one match suspension once again, he scored on his return to the starting line–up in the semi–finals of the Coupe de France against Rennes and helped Marseille keep a clean sheet, in a 3–0 win to reach the Coupe de France Final.
 Eight days later on 29 April 2006, Taiwo started in the final against Paris Saint-Germain, as the club lost 2–1.
 At the end of the 2005–06 season, he made fifty appearances and scoring four times in all competitions.